How Microsoft identifies malware and potentially unwanted applications

 Microsoft maintains a worldwide network of analysts and intelligence systems where you can submit software for analysis.
 Your participation helps us identify new malware quickly.
-After analysis, Microsoft creates definitions for software that meets the described criteria.
-These definitions identify the software as malware and are available to all users through Windows Defender Antivirus and other Microsoft antimalware solutions.
+After analysis, Microsoft creates Security intelligence for software that meets the described criteria.
+This Security intelligence identifies the software as malware and are available to all users through Windows Defender Antivirus and other Microsoft antimalware solutions.

 Potentially unwanted application (PUA)

 Our PUA protection aims to safeguard user productivity and ensure enjoyable Windows experiences.
 This optional protection, available to enterprises, helps deliver more productive, performant, and delightful Windows experiences.
 For instruction on how to enable PUA protection in Chromium-based Microsoft Edge and Windows Defender Antivirus, see Detect and block potentially unwanted applications.

 PUAs are not considered malware.

 Microsoft uses specific categories and the category definitions to classify software as a PUA.

 Advertising software: Software that displays advertisements or promotions, or prompts the user to complete surveys for other products or services in software other than itself.
 This includes software that inserts advertisements to webpages.

 Torrent software: Software that is used to create or download torrents or other files specifically used with peer-to-peer file-sharing technologies.

 Cryptomining software: Software that uses your computer resources to mine cryptocurrencies.

 Bundling software: Software that offers to install other software that is not digitally signed by the same entity.
 Also, software that offers to install other software that qualify as PUA based on the criteria outlined in this document.

 Marketing software: Software that monitors and transmits the activities of the user to applications or services other than itself for marketing research.

 Evasion software: Software that actively tries to evade detection by security products, including software that behaves differently in the presence of security products.